nicoduj/homebridge-harmony/README.md

 ## Migration from 0.X to 1.X

+**You have to move your configs inn a new key : "subPlatform": [{ }]** see sample below.

 You have to rename `skipedIfSameStateActivities` to `skippedIfSameStateActivities` (with 2 `p` ) or `addAllActivitiesToSkipedIfSameStateActivitiesList` to `addAllActivitiesToSkippedIfSameStateActivitiesList` (also with 2 `p` ) if you were using one of those options.

 If you were overriding **MENU** through `remoteOverrideCommandsList` you have to use **SETUP** instead now.

-In case of any trouble like accessorie allready added (or missing), you can try to use the option `cleanCache` but please report in order for me to fix if possible (see Fields section).
+In case of any trouble like accessories allready added (or missing), you can try to use the option `cleanCache` but please report in order for me to fix if possible (see Fields section).

 ## Configuration